leungkean/GSMRL/README.md

 - `params.json`: <br /> Configuration file to train the MDP agent.
 - `learning_curve.png`: <br /> Graph of the rewards vs. episodes.
 - `train.log`: <br /> Log file while training

+[^1]: The acquisition cost of all features will be 0.
+[^2]: The acquisition cost of cheap features will be 0 while the cost of the expensive features will be ≈ 18.2 (found using binary search).